Pete Buttigieg On Mike Pence Opposing Same-Sex Marriage: ‘Your Quarrel, Sir, Is With My Creator’

 Earlier in the day, Buttigieg had questioned the faith of evangelical Christians, many of whom support Donald Trump.
 Expressing his incredulity at their decision to get behind a man who was caught writing hush money checks to adult film actresses, the South Bend mayor said that he couldn’t believe they would allow Trump to lead the nation.

 Early polls show that Democrats are getting behind Buttigieg, who, up until only a month ago, was a relatively obscure figure in national politics.
-There is little doubt that Buttigieg has a long way to go, but his constant take-downs of the president, his policies, and now even the faith of his vice president, are things which might strike a chord with Americans.
+There is little doubt that Buttigieg has a long way to go, but his constant take-downs of the president, his policies, and now even the faith of his vice president are things which might strike a chord with Americans.
 We can only wait to find out.

 Mayor Pete Buttigieg: "So next time a reporter asks me if America is ready for a gay president, I'm going to tell the truth… I trust my fellow Americans, but at the end of the day, there is exactly one way to find out for sure." pic.twitter.com/NO2sRIIdZr